Stannislaw/simple-blackjack/readme.md

 **What does it contain?**

-The projects features a simple blackjack game and possibility to have an account to store your state of money across sections
+The projects features a simple blackjack game and possibility to have an account to store your state of money in a database

 **Does it work?**